 This is a great way to find products to endorse when we start out.
 Once we have established our email list and our credibility in the industry, we can contact the sellers directly to ask them what they recommend we promote.

 The Email Lifeline

 When I started email marketing over a decade ago, it was a commonly held belief that email lists dried up after a few months.
 The key was to promote as many products as possible to a list before it died.
 There were some months in which I promoted as many as 10 products.

-But about a year ago, I spoke with a good friend who is also a brilliant marketer.
+But about a few years ago, I spoke with a good friend who is also a brilliant marketer.
 His advice to me didn’t fit with the accepted norm.
 He told me that I needed to stop promoting that many products.
 I argued with him.
 I challenged him.

-And all he said was, “I don’t promote more than two, maximum three products a month and my income from my email list has tripled.”
+And all he said was, “I don’t promote more than 2, maximum 3 products a month and my income from my email list has tripled.”